mapprotocol/map-contracts/mcs/evm/README.md

 npx hardhat mapCrossChainServiceRelaySetVaultBalance --mcsid <MapCrossChainService chainId> --tokenaddress <token address> --tokennumber <Cross-chain quota> --network <network>
 ````

-##### 7.There is a final step, execute the following command to allow the token of MapCrossChainService to cross-chain to other chains
+### 7.There is a final step, execute the following command to allow the token of MapCrossChainService to cross-chain to other chains
 Note the ids field allows multiple chainIds to be separated by ',' (eg 1, 2, 96, 58)
 ```
 npx hardhat mapCrossChainServiceSetCanBridgeToken --tokenaddress <token address> --ids <cross-chain id> --network <network>
 ```

+## Upgrade

-#### Above, we completed the deployment of a cross-chain contract and the cross-chain configuration of Token, but when we have a better cross-chain idea, we can upgrade the cross-chain contract through the following commands
+When have a better cross-chain idea, we can upgrade the cross-chain contract through the following commands.

 Please execute the following command on the EVM compatible chain

 ```
 npx hardhat deploy --tags MapCrossChainServiceProxyUp --network <network>
 ```

-The following command applies to the cross-chain contract configuration of Map mainnet and Makalu testnet
+Please execute the following command on Map mainnet or Makalu testnet
 ```
 npx hardhat deploy --tags MAPCrossChainServiceRelayProxyUp --network <network>
 ```